apartmentlines/mattermost-plugin-poor-mans-scheduled-messages/README.md

 Until an official release is available:

-1. Clone this repository
+1. Make sure you have your Go development environment configured
-2. Make sure you have your Go development environment configuration
+2. Clone this repository
 3. From the repository root, run `make`
 4. Release tarballs will be available in the `dists/` directory
 5. Install the tarball via the Mattermost System Console or the `mmctl` CLI tool